lorrli274/next/courses/original/Database Fundamentals/Lessons/Basic Queries/07-NOT.md

 WHERE  last_name NOT IN ( 'Hamill', 'Langworth', 'Sauer' );
 ```

-It can also be used with the `LIKE` clause, for example to return all the employees whose first names do not start with "S".:
+It can also be used with the `LIKE` clause, for example to return all the employees whose first names do not start with "S":

 ```sql
 SELECT *